benchristel/refactoring-workshop/cli-client/README.md

 tests help your codebase be more self-documenting?
 - Describe two tradeoffs that you made while choosing a course of implementation.
+- Are there any untested parts of your code?
+Is it worth testing them?
+- Do you have any tests that aren't worth their likely maintenance costs?

 ## Authentication